cloudflare/cloudflare-docs/products/workers/src/content/runtime-apis/durable-objects.md

 # Durable Objects

 Durable Objects are available to anyone with a Workers paid subscription.
-You can enable them for your account in [the Cloudflare dashboard](https://dash.cloudflare.com/) by navigating to “Workers” and opting in to pricing.
+You can enable them for your account in [the Cloudflare dashboard](https://dash.cloudflare.com/) by navigating to **Workers** > **Durable Objects** and opting into pricing.

 ## Background